druidalabs/frome.fm/_posts/UploadExample.md

 ---

-This is a template file that can be edited and uploaded, or even sent to a nominated 'upload' person.
+This is a template file that can be edited and uploaded, or even sent to a nominated upload person.